 In October 2010, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2010-26, Financial Services-Insurance (Topic 944): Accounting for Costs Associated with Acquiring or Renewing Insurance Contracts.
 ASU 2010-26 will become effective for most companies on January 1, 2012.
-ASU 2010-26 changes the accounting for costs incurred to acquire or renew an insurance contract.
+ASU 2010-26 revises the definition of the acquisition costs that are deferrable.
 As a result of these changes, actuaries responsible for Generally Accepted Accounting Principles (GAAP) valuation will likely be asked to consult on, or assist with, potential changes to deferred acquisition cost (DAC) calculations (including possible retrospective application of the requirements).
 This document provides information on some of the relevant actuarial issues.
 However, please note that this practice note is not meant to supplant the reader's responsibility to review the full ASU guidance to the extent it is applicable to his or her practice